th1622EE/C-Plus-Plus/README.md

 ### Getting Started with Windows 11

+The following instructions are provided to allow anyone who desires to emulate the system I used while creating the code for this repository.
+It is **NOT** required to execute the code.
+These instructions are simply available as a courtesy to those who **are not** familiar with the language or the tools used in the development and execution of the code contained within.
+However, you **MUST** have a C++ compiler (preferably *g++*) installed on your system, and added to your path to execute the code using the instructions provided via the README.md file in every subdirectory within the [src](src/) directory.

 #### Install Visual Studio Code

 If VS Code is already installed on your system skip to step 2, and if VS Code is installed **and** you have already installed the *C/C++* extension skip this section entirely: